Irish road bowling: History

 Fintan Lane, in his book Long Bullets: A History of Road Bowling in Ireland, traces the sport to at least the 17th century and suggests that it was once far more widespread than it is today.
-While some sources state that it is an "indigenous [Irish] sport", other sources suggest that it may have been brought to Ireland by Dutch troops during the Williamite War in Ireland (1689-1691).
-Until the 19th century, the game was also played in Scotland, the north of England and in North America.
+While some sources state that it is an "indigenous [Irish] sport", other sources suggest that it may have been brought to Ireland by Dutch troops during the Williamite War in Ireland (1689–1691).
+Until the 19th century, the game was played in Scotland, the north of England and in North America.

 In the past, players were given twenty shots (a score) each, the winner determined by who went the greatest distance.
 Though the modern game is a fixed distance in fewest shots, the expression "score" for a match survives.
 Disputes between competitors or spectators sometimes created public disturbance and court cases resulted as recently as the 1950s.

-Ból Chumann na hÉireann was formed in 1954 to replace the less organised All-Ireland Bowl Players Association.
+Ból Chumann na hÉireann was formed in 1954, at a meeting held in Enniskeane in County Cork, to replace the less organised All-Ireland Bowl Players Association.
 There were irregular contests between Cork and Armagh champions over the decades, but the first national championship between them was in 1963.

 The first World Championship was as part of Cork 800 in 1985.

 As part of the response to the COVID-19 pandemic in Ireland, Ból Chumann na hÉireann sanctioned a "temporary ban on the sport".
 The 2020 All-Ireland road bowling championships were rescheduled to late 2020.

 Geography

-The Irish form of road bowling is concentrated in counties Cork and Armagh (especially south Armagh).
-The 2015 All-Ireland Series took place in County Cork with the 2016 event planned for Madden, County Armagh.
+The Irish form of road bowling is concentrated in counties Cork and Armagh, especially south Armagh.
+The 2015 All-Ireland Series took place in County Cork, with the 2016 event planned for Madden, County Armagh.

-The sport is also played in Mayo (Castlebar), Limerick, Waterford, Louth, Monaghan and later in Tyrone and Wexford and also in Dagenham, London, UK.
+The sport is played in counties Mayo (Castlebar), Limerick, Waterford, Louth, Monaghan and later in Tyrone and Wexford and in Dagenham, London, UK.
+There is also a club in Newcastle, County Dublin.

-The Irish game also has players in Boston, Massachusetts; Cambridge, New York, and Bennington, Vermont, vicinity; Indian Lake, New York, Syracuse, New York; Traverse City, Michigan; Asheville, North Carolina; Savannah, Georgia; and Kansas City, Kansas.
-The sport is also growing in the fairs and festivals of the state of West Virginia.
+The Irish game has players in Boston, Massachusetts; Cambridge, New York, and Bennington, Vermont, vicinity; Indian Lake, New York, Syracuse, New York; Traverse City, Michigan; Asheville, North Carolina; Savannah, Georgia; and Kansas City, Kansas.
+The sport is growing in the fairs and festivals of the state of West Virginia.

 One of the world's largest Irish road bowling events is held annually in September in Wheeling, West Virginia, where it is hosted by a local division of the Ancient Order of Hibernians.
-In Canada, a contest was held in Colborne, Canada during May 2007.
+In Canada, a contest was held in Colborne, Canada in May 2007.

-Klootschieten is a similar game played in the Netherlands and northwest Germany, including in Friesland and Schleswig-Holstein, and international events have been staged between these regions and Ireland.
+Klootschieten is a similar game played in the Netherlands and northwest Germany, including in Friesland and Schleswig-Holstein.
+International events have been staged between these regions and Ireland.